sai-charan-nancharla/Image-Enhancement/README.md

 # Image-Enhancement

+• This project enhances the degraded photographs by enhancing the pixels in the image, low quality images are transformed into high resolution images.
+• Technologies used HTML, CSS, Streamlit and Python.

-Command prompt: If you want to run in Cmd of your pc (system must contain Nvidia graphic card)
+# Command prompt: If you want to run in Cmd of your pc (system must contain Nvidia graphic card)

 # Installation:
 Simply run the command pip install -r requirements.txt to install the dependencies in cmd.